 U.S. History: Up Close & Personal (HIS 8508)

-Explore the history around you in Western New York and see how history gets made, from the bottom up.
-Engage in place-based, hands-on learning in the classroom and in the field.
+Explore the history around you in Western New York and see how we create history in this social science course.
+Engage in location-based, hands-on learning in the classroom and in the field.
 (Honors option available for eligible students.)

 Mechanics of Energy Systems (MCT 2270)

 Are you interested in mechanical technology or machine tool technology?
 Learn about energy conservation devices, fluid mechanics, and thermodynamics through traditional laboratory experiments as well as student-designed projects (such as fueling a vehicle with diet soda and antacids!).

 The Science Undergraduate Research Initiative features intense lab and fieldwork in environmental science and biotechnology.
 You can engage in riveting research on subjects such as cancer and immunology or take on projects specifically designed to benefit the local environment.
 Whichever path you choose, know that you will strengthen your skills in research, lab notebook-keeping, and scientific reading and presentation.

 European Union (POL 2860)